-Throughout my youth I would spend summers with my parents - who were quite avid canoeists, as it turns out - outside in a tent.
-Living in Toronto, we spent quite a bit of time as a family in Algonquin, travelling routes throughout the Lake Opeongo, Canoe Lake and North Tea/Fawcett Creek areas.
+Throughout my youth I would spend summers with my parents (who were quite avid canoeists, as it turns out) outside in a tent.
+Living in Toronto, we spent quite a bit of time as a family in Algonquin, traveling various routes throughout the Lake Opeongo, Canoe Lake and North Tea/Fawcett Creek areas.

 Looking back now, I was very lucky to have parents who hauled me out of the city each summer to experience a more natural world.
 Especially seeing my friends took to referring to our part of the city as the DLS (Dirty Lakeshore).

-But my father, Mike, and my mother, Mhairi (pronounced Mary - it's the Gaelic spelling), didn't want to do anything else on their vacation other then paddle.
+But my father, Mike, and my mother, Mhairi (pronounced Mary - it's the Gaelic spelling) didn't want to do anything else on their vacation other than paddle.
 Spending time in the wilderness had a profound effect on me growing up.
 As a young girl, I quite literally wanted to be Pocahontas.
 But to me, the most memorable of my canoe trip experiences, (besides everything!) was our many encounters with the native wildlife.
-Those of you who have been a few steps, or paddle strokes, away from an animal in it's natural habitat, are probably best able to understand how sharing a peaceful moment with a wild creature can be a remarkably rewarding experience.
+Those of you who have been a few steps, or paddle strokes away from an animal in its natural habitat, are probably best able to understand how sharing a peaceful moment with a wild creature can be a remarkably rewarding experience.
 Even spellbinding at times.

 Our family was lucky enough to have connected with nature many times over the years.
 We have had the distinct pleasure (and luck) to view many a Black Bear, Moose, Deer, Fox, Rabbit, Raccoon, and many other forest creatures as well as the Loon, Wood Ducks, Turkey Vultures, Eagles, Ravens, Heron, Grouse, Mink, and more.
-My father, "Poppa Badger", once even saw the very elusive Wolf.
+My father, "Poppa Badger", once even saw the very elusive Wolf (I missed it being on the other side of the portage).
 Some of these creatures we happened upon unwittingly and to the surprise of all parties involved.
 Others we waited for hours to see, tucked away in our boats in the swamp of some back bay.

 "There's a man in the tree!"